High-resolution radio imaging of TGSSJ1530+1049, a radio galaxy in a dense environment at z=4: Results

 \subsection{e-MERLIN observations}

-With e-MERLIN, two features (designated as N and S) could be detected at $1.5$\,GHz with a separation of $\sim780$\,mas, as shown in Fig.~\ref{fig:eMERLIN-L}.
+With e-MERLIN, two features (designated as N and S) could be detected at $1.5$\,GHz with a separation of $\sim780$\,mas (corresponding to $\sim 5.5$\,kpc projected linear size), as shown in Fig.~\ref{fig:eMERLIN-L}.
 At $5$\,GHz, the brighter northern feature (N) is clearly detected with e-MERLIN.
 At the approximate distance of feature S, at $\sim 700$\,mas from N, and in the same position angle as seen in Fig.~\ref{fig:eMERLIN-L}, we recover an emission spot at $\sim 5\sigma$ image noise level at $5$\,GHz (Fig.~\ref{fig:eMERLIN-C}).

 We used \texttt{Difmap} to fit the visibilities with circular Gaussian features to quantify the radio emission.
 Note that the brightness distribution models were fitted directly to the interferometric visibility data and not in the image plane, so the component sizes obtained can be considered as deconvolved sizes.
 In the $1.5$-GHz band, we averaged the adjacent IFs by two together before fitting the visibilities, to minimize bandwidth smearing effects, but to increase the signal-to-noise ratio.
 Since IF$7$ did not record data, IF$8$ had to be fitted as it is.
 In the first three $128$ MHz-wide chunks (i.e. IF pairs), both components, N and S could be fitted in the $1.5$-GHz band.
 In the last one, where the bandwidth was only $64$\,MHz, the signal-to-noise ratio was not adequate to reliably fit component S. In the $5$-GHz band, the components N and S could only be modeled if we used the whole bandwidth for the fit.
 The parameters of the brighter component N agreed within the errors if the first and second halves of the $5$-GHz band were fitted separately.